TDycores-Project/tdycore-qa/general_qa_setup.rst

      $ cd ..
      $ make

-   The optional parameter doc_dir can be set when running the makefile to indicate the location of the documentation directory.
-If doc_dir is not set the qa-toolbox will automatically assume the documentation directory is qa-toolbox/docs.
+   The optional parameter DOC_DIR can be set when running the makefile to indicate the location of the documentation directory.
+If DOC_DIR is not set the qa-toolbox will automatically assume the documentation directory is qa-toolbox/docs.

    .. code-block:: bash

-     $ make doc_dir=Users/username/Documents/documentation_folder
+     $ make DOC_DIR=Users/username/Documents/documentation_folder

 3. As the simulation is running, output files, saved figure results, and documentation files will be generated.
 They will be located in the same location as your input files.